-They are available to visit on a day trip, whereas others have accommodation and camping facilities for the longer stays.
+Some Queensland Islands are available to visit on a day trip, whereas others have accommodation and camping facilities for a weekend stay.
 Conveniently, most are located along the World Heritage Listed Great Barrier Reef and are a brilliant way to explore underwater life.
-Today, we are bringing 10 amazing Queensland Islands to visit, which are easy to get to and the most popular.
+Today, we are bringing 10 amazing Queensland Islands to visit for a weekend, which are easy to get to and the most popular.

 Lady Musgrave Island

-You can day trip to Lady Musgrave Island from 1770/Agnes Water or Bundaberg.
+You can day trip to Lady Musgrave Island from 1770/Agnes Water or Bundaberg, or extend your stay for a weekend.
 This visit to the southern end of the Great Barrier Reef and a great option for those not able to visit the northern region of Queensland.
 Boat trips take about 2 hours to get there, and the organised tours allow you to snorkel, view through a glass-bottom boat, and a small land tour.

 If you’re travelling from Bundaberg, then there are options for diving the Coral Reefs and sleeping overnight on a purpose-built pontoon.
 The pontoon offers more room for day-trippers and a top deck for people soaking up the sun.
 Alternatively, the luxury glamping huts are a big hit for those after a romantic experience.